 The Batter's Eye is the large green wall located in straight away center field.
 It enables batters to clearly see pitched balls, free from any visual distractions that may be present in seating areas.

 Batting practice begins two hours before Colorado Rockies home games, although most teams elect not to take batting practice prior to Sunday day games.
 Times are approximate and subject to change without prior notification and at the discretion of either team.
 Please be advised that Guests wishing to watch batting practice in the area behind home plate from dugout to dugout may sit or stand from row 11 to the concourse beginning 1 1/2 hours prior to game time.
 Only those Guests with tickets for rows 1-10 will be permitted in those seats.
-Gates A and E will open 2 hours prior to game time for guests who wish to view batting practice between Sections 148-160.
-See GATES OPEN.
+Gates A and E will open two hours prior to game time for guests who wish to view batting practice between Sections 148-160.
+See Gates Open.

 Located in all Men's, Women's and Family restrooms throughout the ballpark.
-See RESTROOMS for locations.
+See Restrooms for locations.

-Make your Coors Field experience complete by joining us at The Blue Moon Brewing Co. @ the Sandlot, which serves excellent food and microbrews.
+Make your Coors Field experience complete by joining us at The Blue Moon Brewing Co. at The Sandlot, which serves excellent food and microbrews.
 Relax on our comfortable patio while enjoying a great meal and your favorite brew.
 The brewery is located on the Main Concourse behind section 112.
 The Blue Moon Brewing Company is open to the public Tuesday-Saturday 2 p.m.-8 p.m., except during Rockies home games.
 For private non-gameday parties call (303) 312-2552 for more information.

 The Colorado Rockies have booster seats available for younger Guests to use while at the ballpark.
 Guests interested in checking out a booster seat should go to the Guest Relations Center behind section 127.